-Whether you’re a visitor to Torquay or lucky enough to live here, you’ll be surrounded by great things to do and see.
-We’ve listed our 10 favourite things to do which are tremendous fun and also free!
+Whether you’re a visitor to Torquay or lucky enough to live here, you are surrounded by great things to do and see.
+We’ve listed our 10 favourite fun things in the area which are completely free to enjoy.

 Visit some of the Best Torquay Beaches

 1. Build Sandcastles – With over 19 beaches, Torquay’s sand on Torre Abbey beach is perfect for constructing amazing sand creations!
-You can use buckets and shovels, cups and spoons, or your hands.
+BEST BEACHES IN TORQUAY >

 3. Give Geocaching a go! – Described as 21st century treasure hunting, geocaching introduces you to unusual, interesting and beautiful locations and gets you walking either a long or a little way.
 It is so much fun and you will find places in your local area where you would normally not think of going.
 Download the free app and off you go!
-To learn more, read our blog explaining all about Geocaching!
+WHAT IS GEOCACHING? >

 4. Fly a Kite on Torre Abbey – You don’t even need to spend money buying a kite as there’s a great page here on how to make one out of recycling materials!
 Torre Abbey Meadows is a great open space for kite flying!

 5. Visit the Geoplay Park, Paignton – Divided into 4 areas for different age groups and different play experiences, this fantastic play park also tells the story of the four critical geological time periods in Torbay’s history.
 Toddlers can ride on a trilobite and swing over a wetpour sea plus play on the seesaw, climbing hut, trampoline and spinner bowls.
 Older children can use the giant climbing net, towers, play huts, a six way swing, climbing logs and stilts and climbing trees.

 Explore the Surrounding Countryside and Woodlands